Of course the biggest problem you’ll encounter with your disposal is clogs. Here are a few tips and tricks for taking care of them.

 Once things are turning freely inside your disposal, it should be fixed.
 But sometimes a hard object (like a wedding ring!) gets wedged inside and prevents the jam from clearing.
 Take a flashlight and shine it into the hopper.
 If you spot an obstruction, try using tongs or pliers to remove it.
 Remember; don’t put your hand inside the hopper!

-If all these fixes don’t help your garbage disposal to work again, it’s probably time to call in a professional from HELP Plumbing, Heating, Cooling and Electric (513) 333-HELP (4357).
+If all these fixes don’t help your garbage disposal to work again, it’s probably time to call in a professional from HELP Plumbing, Heating, Cooling and Drains (513) 333-HELP (4357).